simgroep/oauth1-service/README.md

 This library can be added to an application that wishes to validate their clients' requests with OAuth.

 ## Installation
+Just use Composer:

+	"require-dev": {
+	    "simgroep/oauth1-service": "1.*"
+	}

-For now, just clone the repository and include/autoload everything yourself.
-Once the initial development is done, a Composer/Packagist installation will be made possible.
+Or just clone the repository and include/autoload everything yourself.
+But why would you?

 ## Usage
 There is a runner.php that serves as an example of usage.
 In the simplest way, use it like this: